For Children

 There is a picnic grove area for use.

-Yes and we encourage children to visit the Landis Valley Village & Farm Museum Store.
+Yes, and we encourage children to visit the Landis Valley Village & Farm Museum Store.

 Our site and workshops are open and running rain or shine.